Acorn squash pairs with apples and brown sugar to make a hearty side dish.

 Roasted corn has a caramelized flavor that pairs well with this soup's creamy texture.
 Jalapeno peppers add kick.

-This recipe uses a vegetable sauce instead of fat to keep fish moist and flavorful.
+This recipe uses a vegetable sauce instead of fat to keep fish moist and full of flavor.

 These flavorful fish tacos are a healthy alternative to traditional beef tacos.